 |

-picnic-style tables became a destination: to go after high-school football
+with picnic-style tables became a destination: to go after

 |